60 Microlensing Events from the Three Years of Zwicky Transient Facility Phase One: Detection Pipeline

 For each level 2 candidate we selected the object with the most nights of observation from among the candidate's objects.
 The $\eta$,\ $\eta_\text{residual}$ values of these 7,457,583 best lightcurves is plotted in Figure \ref{fig:eta_eta_residual} as well.

 There existed a clear distinction between the location of most of our candidates in this plane as compared to the simulated events.
 This distinction was even stronger when we limited our simulated sample to events with true values of $t_E > 150$ and $\pi_E < 0.08$.
-These cuts have previously been used as selection criteria for identifying microlensing events as black hole candidates.
+These cuts have previously been used as selection criteria for identifying microlensing events as black hole candidates \citep{Golovich2022}.
 We ran a grid of proposed cuts with the criteria $\eta_\text{residual} \geq m \cdot \eta + b$ and found that $m = 3.62, b = 0.01$ retained 83.6\% of all microlensing lightcurves and 95\% of the black hole microlensing lightcurves, while removing 98.8\% of our level 2 candidates.
 This left us with 92,201 candidates in our level 3 catalog.
+This cut could be tuned if we were interested in optimizing for a more complete sample of shorter duration events.